COVID-19 Information and Resources

 If you have questions about rights to unemployment benefits, visa extensions, public benefits, advance planning, and child custody, or other issues, the partnership can help.

 The partnership has arranged for free, confidential legal services for low-income patients during the COVID-19 crisis.
-Patients can contact our partner, Legal Health, at (929) 356-9586 or email@example.com.
-Calls will be answered Monday to Friday 9am - 5pm.
+Patients can contact their providers to make an appointment to see an attorney.